Jamshid Eshaghi: International sanctions and designations

-As of this writing, European authorities and the United Nations have not publicly listed Eshaghi for sanctions.
-The European Union has sanctioned various IRGC and MODAFL-linked entities over the years (especially related to Iran's nuclear program and regional aggression), but Eshaghi's name does not appear in EU sanction documents to date.
+European Union authorities and the United Nations had not publicly listed Eshaghi for sanctions.
+The European Union has sanctioned various IRGC- and MODAFL-linked entities over the years (especially related to Iran's nuclear program and regional aggression), but Eshaghi's name does not appear in EU sanction documents to date.
 Nonetheless, the U.S. measures, given their extraterritorial reach, significantly limit Eshaghi's international dealings.
 Regional media outlets have widely covered the case; for instance, Iran's state-affiliated press condemned the U.S. sanctions as "illegitimate and unlawful" even as opposition-run media highlighted Eshaghi as the highest-ranking Iranian officer hit in that sanctions round.
 Western news services like Reuters and Al Jazeera framed the sanctions against Eshaghi and the Sepehr network as part of President Donald Trump's renewed "maximum pressure" campaign upon returning to office, aimed at cutting Iran's oil exports to zero and curbing funds for its missile and nuclear programs.

+Death

+On 31 March 2026, the Islamic Revolutionary Guard Corps confirmed that Jamshid Eshaghi had been killed in an Israeli airstrike during the 2026 Iran war.